inspec/inspec/docs/resources.rst

 * ``'example.com'`` is the host name
 * ``port:`` is the port number
 * ``proto: 'name'`` is the Internet protocol: |icmp| (``proto: 'icmp'``), |tcp| (``proto: 'tcp'``), or |udp| (``proto: 'udp'``)
-* ``be_reachable`` is a valid matcher for this audit resource
+* ``be_reachable`` is a valid matcher for this InSpec resource

 Matchers -- DONE
 -----------------------------------------------------
-This audit resource has the following matchers.
+This InSpec resource has the following matchers.

 be_reachable -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++